gis-ops/tutorials/flask/Flask_GeoAPI_setup.md

 api = Namespace('geoapi', description=GeoApiNamespace.description)

 ```
-The `api =` part adds our GeoAPI as a Namespace object.
+The `api =` part adds our GeoAPI as a namespace object.
 This is called by `modules/geoapi/__init__.py` which is loaded by `app/modules/__init__.py`.
-Sounds complicated first, but will make sense the more you will understand the basic structure of this project.
+Sounds complicated first, but will make sense the more you will understand the basic modular structure of this project.
-So let's test that worked.
-In order to load our GeoAPI module add `geoapoi` to the `ENABLED_MODULES` in `config.py`.
-If you start the server again, you should see, that we have the new namespace already showing up in the Swagger-UI.

-In order to work with GeoJSON Objects, we need add new data models to the api namespace.
-In order to do so, add the following after the `api = ` part.
+In order to work with geospatial GeoJSON Objects, we need to add new data models to the api namespace.
+In order to do so, add the following below the `api = ` part.

 ```python
 bounding_box = api.model('BoundingBox', {